Encourage your students to use the Online Learning Self-assessment questionnaire

 BEFORE they register for your fully online class.
 This questionnaire will give your students an idea whether or not they have the personality traits, learning aptitude, technical knowledge, hardware and software, and study skills for online learning.

-The Online Learning Tour offers an overview as to how online learning works, how courses are set up, what tools are generally used, what is expected of you, how interaction takes place, and how to succeed online.
+The Introduction to Online Learning video (10:46 mins) offers an overview as to how online learning works, how courses are set up, what tools are generally used, what is expected of you, how interaction takes place, and how to succeed online.

 Be sure to send a Welcome Message to your enrolled students sometime during the week before the start of the upcoming quarter.
 If you would like to send your students a Welcome message